-9. How accessible is St. Wilfrid's?
+9. How accessible is St Wilfrid's?

-The school building is accessible by wheelchair; due to the age of the premises the access to the field is by way of a fairly steep slope.
+The school building is accessible by wheelchair as internally we have no stairs; due to the age of the premises the access to the field is by way of a fairly steep slope.
+There are hand rails at child height on external steps.